Danish-Mahboob/CypherSyntax/README.md

 __1. Introduction to Gnoland:__ Understanding the philosophy, mission, and architecture of the Gnoland blockchain.

-__2. Gnolang Overview:__ Exploring how Gnolang aims to revolutionize smart contracts development by making everything open-source.
+__2. Gnolang Overview:__ Exploring how Gnolang aims to revolutionize smart contracts development by making everything open source.

 __3. Gnolang vs Golang:__ Understanding the key differences between Gno and Go by an in-depth comparison between the two languages.